fluidity-money/passport.superposition.so/README.md

 Superposition Passport is a UTXO-based system of spending signatures given to the matching engine, which are then provided on-chain if the constraints are validated to the Solver engine.
-Balances are created with a timestamp, which is then hashed to create a snowflake, which is then incremented to create partial orders based on the side that created an emission or leftover amounts.
+Balances are created with a timestamp, which is then hashed to create a snowflake, which is then used to create new snowflakes as a derivative.

 The conversion taking place internally is the conversion from the applicative from in `src/applicative.rs`, to `src/state_machine.rs`, with the application taking place using a